We may earn commission from affiliate links →

 Hagia Sophia, Istanbul

 It operated as a museum for nearly 85 years.
-In July 2020, the Turkish Council of State, together with President Erdoğan, reverted its title to a mosque.
+In July 2020, the Turkish Council of State and President Erdoğan, reverted its title to a mosque.
 It continues to be a UNESCO World Heritage Site.

 Dubrovnik is on the side of Croatia, where the cost of living is more expensive.
 It was also used as a film location for Game of Thrones.
 You could even go on a Game of Thrones tour to see all the sites used in the show.